Healthy Recipes using Sweetened Hibiscus Tea

 - Mint leaves for garnish

-- In a large bowl, combine mixed fresh fruits and drizzle the hibiscus syrup over them.
+- In a large bowl, combine mixed fresh fruits.

-- Toss gently and garnish with mint leaves before serving.
+- Drizzle the dressing over the fruit salad, toss gently, and garnish with mint leaves before serving.

 Hibiscus Tea Infused Rice